 It doesn’t get much more in the rough than Fish House Fish: a fish shack on a beach on an island.
 Perfection!
 You can get boiled lobsters as well as lobster rolls, crab rolls, seafood stews and chowders, and even appetizers in the form of local smoked fish.
 Take it all to a picnic table on the beach, overlooking Monhegan’s lobsterboat-filled harbor, with Manana Island as a backdrop.

-Way, way off the radar screen (and the highway) is the Lobster Shack (1076 Newbury Neck Road, Surry, 207-667-1955), created by the late Perry Long.
-It’s true to its name, with just a handful of picnic tables on a pier.
+Way, way off the radar screen (and the highway) is Perry’s Lobster Shack (1076 Newbury Neck Road, Surry, 207-667-1955), created by the late Perry Long and now run by his grandson Seth Cote.
+Snag one of the handful of picnic tables on a pier, and wait for service; yup, this place actually has wait staff.
 The menu is limited; it serves lobsters, mussels, corn-on-the-cob, lobster rolls (1/4 pound premium lobster meat on a fresh, chewy bun), crab rolls, and—for the kiddos—corn dogs.
 And the views?
-Over the ocean waters to Mount Desert Island.
+Over the waters of East Blue Hill Bay to Mount Desert Island.

 Thurston’s, Bernard (Mt.
 Desert Island)